deltacasttv/videomaster-video-monitor/README.md

 The VideoMaster SDK is required to build the application.

-### Windows

-After installing the SDK according to the official documentation, you shall place the `Include` and `Library` folders in a new folder `deps/VideoMaster`.

-### Linux

-After installing the SDK according to the official documentation, the libs and headers should be found without further steps needed.
+After installing the SDK according to the official documentation, the libs and headers should be found without further step needed through the `find_package` command.

 ## Building with CMake